Mahesh100/Spring-Java-Framwork/README.md

 - ModelAndView merely holds both to make it possible for a controller to return both model and view in a single return value.
 - The view is resolved by a ViewResolver object; the model is data stored in a Map.
 - The Spring Web model-view-controller (MVC) framework is designed around a DispatcherServlet that dispatches requests to handlers, with configurable handler mappings, view resolution, locale and theme resolution as well as support for uploading files.
+- In Spring MVC, the model works a container that contains the data of the application.